murtaza-u/ez.nvim/README.md

 # Features
 - Easily generate a modularized colorscheme in lua from a yaml file
-- Supports asynchronous loading
 - The generated colorscheme is well written lua code providing a solid base for further extending the colorscheme
 - All the highlighting can be modularized into different, more managable files

-# What do I mean by async loading
-- Everything you wrap around `async:` key in yaml file will be loaded asynchronously by neovim and will not block the loading of other plugins.
-- In short, it will make neovim load a little bit faster.

 ## Usage